 Thank you.
 Have a nice day.

 Man takes the bags.
 Equitably distributes the weight between his left and right hand.
 Firmly grips the handles.
 Smiles all wrong at the cashier.
 Turns to leave.
 Walks away.
 Into the nebulous day.
 He hurries home with a strangely ambivalent feeling in the pit of his stomach.
 Part of him feels like a proud hunter, pheasant draped over his shoulder, panting dog by his side.
 Part of him feels like he just got raped without being physically violated.
 Man emits a smoky sigh like the plume billowing out of the chimney stack of the power plant on Savanorių Prospect.
-Then man breaks into a passerine whistle.
+Then he breaks into a passerine whistle.